-The five variants of misbinding are summarized in Figure 7.
+Investigating further, we found five different types of misbinding attacks with ProVerif, which are summarized in Fig. 9.
 Each sub-figure shows two rooms.
-The honest user tries to pair two devices, initiator A1 and non-initiator B1, in her room but one of them ends up being paired (indicated by the thick red arrow) with a device in the room above.
+The honest user tries to pair two devices, initiator A1 and non-initiator B1, in her room.
+One of these devices is compromised, and the other ends up being paired (indicated by the thick red arrow) with a device in the room above.
 The sub-figures show the locations of the honest users, compromised users, and compromised devices.
 The black one-directional arrow is specific to Bluetooth SSP with numeric comparison.
-It shows how the attacker forwards the six-digit code from one device to another or, in the double-misbinding case of Figure 7(e), sniffs its inputs from the wireless communication.
+It shows how the attacker forwards the six-digit code from one device to another.